Automated border control system: Thailand

 Thailand's automated passport control (APC) system at Suvarnabhumi Airport and Don Mueang International Airport has been available for only Thai nationals since 2012.
 In addition, Hong Kong and Singapore E-Passport Holders can also use the automated passport control gates on both departure and arrival from Thailand under current reciprocal agreements.
 Since 15 December 2023, the APC system can be used for all nationalities with an electronic passport but only when on departure from the country and if have not overstayed the limit.

 Turkey

 Automated Passport Control gates, called "Hızlı Pasaport Geçiş Sistemi" (Expedited Passport-Entry System) was introduced first in Istanbul's Sabiha Gökçen Airport in May 2019, quickly followed by the newly opened Istanbul Airport in June 2019.
-Citizens of Turkey and Azerbaijan with a valid and chipped biometric passport (both old and new chipped-models are accepted) are eligible to use the automated gates, which require passengers to scan their passports and fingerprints, as well as using a facial-recognition system by taking a live photograph of the passenger.
-In the departure immigration checkpoints, a Turkish Border Police will check the departure tax stamp/card ("Harç Pulu") for Turkish citizens.
+Citizens of Turkey with a valid and chipped biometric passport (both old and new chipped-models are accepted, but must not be issued by consulates or embassies abroad) are eligible to use the automated gates, which require passengers to scan their passports and fingerprints, as well as using a facial-recognition system by taking a live photograph of the passenger.
+In the departure immigration checkpoints, a Turkish Border Police Officer will check the departure tax stamp/card ("Harç Pulu") for Turkish citizens.
 Receiving an exit / entry stamp is optional for Turkish citizens.